Golden Hour Chasing in Hong Kong: Ultimate Sunset and Sunrise Hiking Guide!

 Sunset Peak

-Despite that, it is still one of the hikes in Hong Kong that I wanted to try again (the first impression from 2016 was really good!) .
+Despite that, it is still one of my favorite hikes in Hong Kong.
+Of course, when hiking Sunset Peak, the sunset is absolutely magical.
 The fastest route is by taking a bus from Tung Chung terminus and stop at Pak Kung Au.
 The bus stop will be directly in front of the starting point (also for Lantau trail!).
 It takes around 2-3 hours uphill to the peak, but on a good day there are views along the way already.

 Lantau Peak